 MATERIAL DEVELOPMENTS ON HUMAN RESOURCES INCLUDING NUMBER OF PEOPLE EMPLOYED:

-As on 31st March 2017 the total number of employees on the payrolls of the company atall the locations was 215.
-MANAGERIAL REMUNERATION & PARTICULARS OF EMPLOYEES:
+As on March 31 2020 the total numbers of employees on the payrolls of the company are174.

 The information required pursuant to Section 197(12) read with Rule 5 of The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 forms part of thisreport.
-In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members at the Registered Office of the Companyduring business hours on working days of the Company up to the date of the ensuing AnnualGeneral Meeting.
-If any Member is interested in obtaining a copy thereof such Member maywrite to the Company Secretary in this regard.
+In terms of Section 136 of the Act the Report and Accounts are being sent to theMembers and others entitled thereto excluding the information on employees' particularswhich is available for inspection by the Members up to the date of the ensuing AnnualGeneral Meeting.
+If any Member is interested in obtaining a copy thereof such Member mayemail to the Company in this regard.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
-Kaushik M. Jhaveri & Co.
-Practicing Company Secretaries (COP 2592) toundertake the Secretarial Audit of the Company.
-The Secretarial Audit Report for the F.Y.2016 17 is annexed herewith as Annexure B'.
-There are noqualifications or adverse remarks in their Report.
+Kaushik M. Jhaveri & Co. a firm of Practicing Company Secretaries toundertake the Secretarial Audit of the Company.
+The Secretarial Audit Report for the F.Y2019-20 is annexed herewith as Annexure B'.

 DETAILS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE COMPANIES ACT2013: